-- Let the oxtail braise in the oven for three hours.
+Let the oxtail Dutch in the oven for three hours.
 You don't need to touch it at all during this time, but you can use some of that time to prepare some creamy polenta or mashed potatoes.

 After three hours, remove the pot from the oven and let the meat cool in the braising liquid while you make the sauce.

 Ladle out around two cups of the braising liquid and pour it through a mesh strainer.
 Skim off any fat from the top.